ssimonoff/TriOS/ReadMe.txt

 file stream I/O APIs defined by TriOS.h.

+C/C++ sources include CDefs.h with a set of simple but non-standard lower case typedefs for common data types like byte, word, dword, qword for unsigned and cint, sint, lint, qint for signed values.
+It includes many useful macros.
+Check CDefs.h for documentation.

 Builds TriOS.lib library to link into other projects.
 Prebuilt Windows libraries are included in Release and Debug.
 However, the C/C++ sources are normally just included in larger projects.